dart-lang/site-www/src/null-safety/index.md

 ### Map types {#map-types}

-Map types behave mostly like you’d expect, with one exception: **the returned value can be null**.
+Map types behave mostly like you’d expect, with one exception:
+**the returned value of a lookup can be null**.
 Null is the value for a key that isn't present in the map.

 As an example, look at the following code.
 What do you think the value and type of `uhOh` are?

 ```dart
 var myMap = <String, int>{'one': 1};